 I’m on the hunt for U-boats.

-The earliest non-military use of the phrase that I have found is from the column Under the Counter, by the English journalist Noel Bernard Whitcomb (1918-93), in the Daily Mirror (London, England) of Saturday 7th October 1950; the author is coming out of the Lascaux Cave, in the department of Dordogne, in southwestern France:
+The earliest use of like the clappers in a non-military context that I have found is from the column Under the Counter, by Noel Whitcomb (1918-1993), published in the Daily Mirror (London, England) of Saturday 7th October 1950—the author gives an account of his trip to Lascaux, the site of a cave in the Dordogne, France:

 The phrase was used in the advertisement for one of the automobiles sold by Camden Motors, “the used car specialists”, published in The Banbury Advertiser (Banbury, Oxfordshire, England) of Wednesday 28th November 1951—this company used similar colourful phrases in other advertisements, such as “goes like a bomb” and “goes like 17 scalded cats”: